Northbrook High School: History

 Northbrook High School was established in 1973 at Spring Woods High School's Campus in the T-Shacks.
 Northbrook High School's Campus opened during the 1974–75 school year to ease overcrowding at Spring Branch High School and Spring Woods High School.
 Upon Northbrook’s establishment, it initially enrolled students from multiple grade levels.
 However, the first class to have completed all four years at the school, from freshman to senior year, graduated in 1979.
 In the 1980s, the Spring Branch Independent School District experienced a sharp decline in population due to job losses caused by the oil crisis affecting the Houston area.
 As many families moved away from the Spring Branch area, schools became underutilized.
 To address the decline in student enrollment, the district chose to close Spring Branch High School and Westchester High School during the 1985-86 school year.
 As a result, many former Spring Branch students were reassigned to Northbrook High School, leading to a significant increase in its student population.

 Northbrook was named a 1988-89 National Blue Ribbon School.

 In 2005, Northbrook received 'Academically Acceptable' as the Texas Education Agency Accountability Rating.

 In 2020 Spring Branch Independent School District acquired 4.7 acre of formerly commercial land so it could build a detention pond to control flooding.
 On September 28, 2022, Spring Branch ISD cut a ribbon to mark a new set of classrooms at Northbrook High School.
 The new wing was funded by the district’s Bond Program of 2017, approved in November of that year by a vote of 80%.
 The work is one of a sequence of efforts to better buildings in the district that began with the Bond Program of 2007.

 PBK Architects designed the additions and renovations to Northbrook High School in conjunction with the Project Advisory Committee, school staff, parents, and community members.
 The primary contractor for the construction work was Satterfield & Pontikes Construction.

 Northbrook High School has been added to and renovated many times ever since its opening in 1974.
 The new wing brings 42,265 square feet to the school’s original size of 394,609 square feet, maintaining its distinctive architectural style.
 The work included new classrooms, interior and exterior improvements, sports area upgrades, and a new roof.

-In 2022, Dr. H. P. Hyder became the principal, replacing the longtime head, Dr. Antonio Avalos, in the summer of 2022.
-With this administration change came more stringent safety measures, including the requirement to wear an ID badge to enter the school.
+In the summer before the 2022–23 school year, Dr. H. P. Hyder became principal, replacing Dr. Antonio Avalos after only one year as principal.
+After the change in leadership, the school introduced new safety measures, including requiring students and staff to wear ID badges to enter the building.
+Beginning with the 2025–26 school year, the school also banned the use of cell phones and other personal communication devices during the school day to comply with Texas House Bill 1481.